I THINK THIS STUFF REALLY MATTERS

 Page layout is generic.
 Make your layout fit that of the genre in which you’re writing.
 If you don’t think you’re writing in a genre, make your text helpful and good to look at.

 If you think this stuff is boring, perhaps you shouldn’t be a writer.
 Painters get to spend time cleaning their brushes with fragrant turps and preparing new canvases with funky tools.
-All writers get to do is buy stationary and obsess over page layouts.
+All writers get to do is buy stationery and obsess over page layouts.
 It’s all that’s left of the craft, now we no longer have to carve our own quills.

 Literary aside: A brilliant book on how texts can look amazing is The Elements of Typographic Style by Robert Bringhurst.